 Safe mode is a state in which your machine can begin to boot a computer that has an issue, which is usually related to a memory issue, a conflict with another application, or a hardware issue.
 This would enable you to disable or remove a conflicting device or software.

 Safe mode is a step up from the command prompt, which is essentially your computer with nothing but the shell as its operating environment.
 This would allow you to go one step further, such as erasing a bad hard drive, reinstalling an operating system, or accessing your files outside the Windows operating environment.
 It would also allow you to fix software that is causing a boot conflict.
+You can track diagnostic messages inside your system utilities or consult specialized tools to verify that core communication links are working natively without overlapping background services.

-Restart router
+๐ Restart router

 The origin of this error can also be hardware-based.
 To avoid this, restart your router or modem and see if this solution succeeds.
 Restarting the router will erase all the stored cache, which may solve this issue.
 Many modern routers have power buttons to restart the device quickly.
+Unplugging the power adapter for approximately 30 seconds allows the physical device to discharge completely and reset its active state.
+For those looking to control routing preferences directly or establish remote web services, learning how to port forward on your router provides added control over local networking.

-Disable Antivirus or Firewall
+๐ก๏ธ Disable Antivirus or Firewall

 A firewall is a security system that guards against intruders and hackers.
 It is a network security device that monitors incoming and outgoing traffic and prevents and slows the spread of viruses and malware from one computer, subnet, or network to another.